Slip (cricket): Famous slip fielders

-With the most catches in test cricket, former Indian captain Rahul Dravid is considered one of the greatest slip fielders of all time.
-Mark Waugh would probably be considered the best of all time, with other brilliant exponents of the craft including Wally Hammond, Brian Lara, Sunil Gavaskar, Shane Warne, Michael Clarke, Sir Garfield Sobers, Bobby Simpson, Ian Chappell, Jacques Kallis, Brian McMillan, Mark Taylor, Ricky Ponting, VVS Laxman, Mahela Jayawardene, Stephen Fleming, Younis Khan and Matthew Hayden, Sir Ian Botham.
+and India - a spectacular diving effort to remove Karun Nair off the bowling of Ben Stokes.
+This record was previously held by former Indian captain Rahul Dravid, who was also known for his ability in the slips.
+While not the most prolific, Mark Waugh is frequently noted to be amongst the most technically gifted slip catcher of all time, with other brilliant exponents of the craft including Wally Hammond, Brian Lara, Mohammad Azharuddin, Sunil Gavaskar, Shane Warne, Michael Clarke, Sir Garfield Sobers, Bobby Simpson, Ian Chappell, Jacques Kallis, Brian McMillan, Mark Taylor, Ricky Ponting, VVS Laxman, Mahela Jayawardene, Stephen Fleming, Younis Khan, Matthew Hayden, Sir Ian Botham and Steve Smith.

 Gully

 The gully fielder is an extension of the line of slips and fields almost square to the batsman; gully is also the name given to that area of the field.
 A fielder standing at gully would be standing on the imaginary straight line that extends from the on-side corner of batsman's popping crease to middle stump towards the slip cordon.
 The position of gully was invented in the 1880s by Arthur Jones, who later became England captain, at Bedford Modern School in Bedford.
 It was quickly adopted by EHD Sewell at Bedford School and then gained in popularity thereafter.